Prince William has issued a statement condemning the vile racist abuse that has been levelled at a number of young England football players.

-His Royal Highness has insisted he is 'sickened' by some of the things he has witnessed, following the Euros final defeat on Sunday evening.
+His Royal Highness stated that he is "sickened" by some of the behaviour he's witnessed following the Euros final defeat on Sunday evening.

-On Monday morning, hours after watching Gareth Southgate's team lose during a penalty shoot-out to Italy at Wembley Stadium with his son Prince George and wife Kate Middleton, the Duke of Cambridge issued a rare, direct statement on Twitter.
+On Monday morning, hours after watching Gareth Southgate's team lose during a penalty shoot-out to Italy at Wembley Stadium with his son Prince George and wife Kate, the Duke of Cambridge issued a rare, direct statement on Twitter.

-The tweet - sent by the official account for the Duke and Duchess of Cambridge - was signed off 'W' to signify that it has come directly from Prince William.
+The tweet - published by the official account for the Duke and Duchess of Cambridge - was signed off 'W' to signify that it has come directly from Prince William.

-The Football Association (which Prince William serves as president of) also condemned the 'appalling' abuse levied towards these players
+The Football Association (which Prince William serves as president of) also condemned the "appalling" abuse levelled at these players

 Anyone who has witnessed or experienced a hate crime is urged to call the police on 101 or Crimestoppers anonymously on 0800 555 111.
 In an emergency, always dial 999